eugene-khyst/artistassistapp/README.md

-**ArtistAssistApp** is a Progressive Web App (PWA) for artists to accurately mix any color from a photo, analyze tonal values, turn a photo into an outline, draw with the grid method, paint with a limited palette, simplify a photo, pairwise comparison of photos, and more.
+**ArtistAssistApp** is a Progressive Web App (PWA) for artists to accurately mix any color from a photo, analyze tonal values, turn a photo into an outline, draw with the grid method, paint with a limited palette, simplify a photo, compare photos pairwise, and more.

 Try it now at [ArtistAssistApp.com](https://artistassistapp.com)